VictorCaldas/Donuts-Home/README.md

 # Home
-Backend My TCC and developer first time in Python <3
+Backend My TCC and developing for the first time in Python <3

 Python + flask + sqlite + love